 BACKGROUND

-To describe the use of a moisture chamber to treat corneal ulceration due to temporary lagophthalmos in a critically ill patient.
+This study describes the use of a moisture chamber to treat corneal ulceration due to temporary lagophthalmos in a critically ill patient.

 CASE SUMMARY

 A 46-year-old woman was admitted to the intensive care unit after a car accident.
 She suffered multiple injuries that included brain injury and presented with moderately decreased consciousness and lagophthalmos in her right eye.
 Within 6 d, her consciousness improved considerably; at which time, exposure keratopathy occurred and worsened to corneal ulceration.
 Lubricating gel, antibiotic ointment, and bandage contact lens were all ineffective in preventing or treating the exposure keratopathy.
-Instead of tarsorrhaphy, a moisture chamber was applied that successfully controlled the corneal ulceration.
+Instead of tarsorrhaphy, a moisture chamber was applied which successfully controlled the corneal ulceration.
 The moisture chamber was discontinued when complete eyelid closure recovered a week later.

 CONCLUSION